top of page

 I found this analogy helpful to use with my team.
 When management was only concerned about harvesting activities, I could remind them that we need those, but to reap the best harvest possible, we first need to do the work of planting and watering.

-How to use this analogy in your community building
+How to use this analogy in your membership community building

 You can easily put this mindset to practice by starting with a list of actions you hope your community members will take.
 Identify what will prompt them to take that final desired action.
 This is your list of harvesting activities.